gbroxey/blog/wip.md

 We can write this as $q \leq p + O(p^{1-\frac{1}{c}}\log(p)) = p + O(p^{1-\frac{1}{2c}})$, so we can take $t = \frac{1}{2c}$ in the statement of the theorem, and we're done. $\proofqed$

 We should notice that the values of $t$ and $K$ depend on the upper density of $A$.

+---

+Next time we visit density we'll probably be going into one of the finite cases, such as $A \perp \{1, 2, 3\}$, which require some more careful manual bounding.

 [^1]: Rigorously, define $n$ independent, set valued random variables $x_1, x_2, \ldots, x_n$ such that $x_i = \{i\}$ with probability $\frac{\varepsilon^2}{2}$ and $x_i = \emptyset$ otherwise.
 Then define $U_{\leq n} = \bigcup_{i \leq n} x_i$.